sswv/imagoxy/imagoxy/README.txt

 	* Set '$cache_dir' to the location you wish files downloaded to. (default is OK in most cases)
 	* Set '$error_file' as the file relocated to when access control denied. (default is OK in most cases)
 	* Set '$reffer_list' as the legal HTTP_REFERER prefix list.
+	* Set '$check_reffer_before_download' as whether to check HTTP_REFERER before downloading new picutre.
+	* Set '$check_reffer_before_show' as whether to check HTTP_REFERER before showing downloaded picutre.
-	* Set '$legal_type' as the legal file extension name list. (default is OK in most cases)
+	* Set '$legal_pattern' as the legal file URL patterns. (default is for Picasa; you can add more)
 2. Update the 'imagoxy' directory to your '$work_dir' and make the '$cache_dir' writable.
 3. Configure and deploy Imagoxy front-ends such as Imagoxy-WP.